-Handsome scenery and interesting geology - from lookouts along the Borland Road you will enjoy stunning views into Fiordland and east towards the Takitimu Mountains.
+From lookouts along the Borland Road you will enjoy stunning views into Fiordland and east towards the Takitimu Mountains.
 From the Borland Saddle, you can see remains of a momentous landslide - the largest documented landslide of its type in the world.
 You will be fascinated by the weathered granite formations in the Mt Eldrig and Mt Titiroa areas too.

 The road goes up to tree line at Borland Saddle (990 m), where you can see alpine flowers and remains of an ancient landslide, then winds down to Lake Manapouri.

-Off the beaten track - if you like to get out there into the wilds, away from the crowds but still amongst stunning Fiordland scenery, then this area has lots of spots for you.
+if you like to get out there into the wilds, away from the crowds but still amongst stunning Fiordland scenery, then this area has lots of spots for you.
 The Green Lake and Monowai Huts are great places to get away to, and there is good hunting and fishing in the area.

 From Borland Saddle on the Borland Road, you can see the remains of a momentous landslide, the largest documented landslide of its type in the world.